Originally published on 19th February 2018

 Celebrate your strengths

 I have realized that we tend to spend most of our time and energy on focusing our weaknesses compared to our positive traits.
 It can be because of the self-esteem that’s breeding inside our mind or it can be a result of the constant comparison.
 It is extremely important to identify and focus on your strength and outsource or ask for help regarding the areas which you consider as your weakness.
+If finances is one of your weaknesses, seek the assistance of an accountant or a financial advisor like Daniel Lerner and David Lerner Associates.
+By outsourcing your finances, you’ll be able to pay off debt, start an investment portfolio, and save for future success – an achievement worthy of celebration!
+Even if your columns don’t add up perfectly, remember that your strengths make you truly Flawsome!
 Stop comparing yourself.
 Be positive.

 “Accept yourself, your strengths, your weaknesses, your truths, and know what tools you have to fulfill your promises.” – Steve Maraboli